lukasuz/lukasuz.github.io/_pages/about.md

 Hey, I am a PhD Candidate at <a href="https://graphics.tudelft.nl/">CGV</a>, TU Delft (Netherlands).
 My research interests lie at the intersection of Computer Vision and Computer Graphics.
 I am generally working on image synthesis and animation with a focus on 3D controllability, allowing for easy interaction with 3D representations and images.

 I received an M.Sc. degree with distinction in <a href="http://ipcv.eu/">Computer Vision and Image Processing</a>, jointly coordinated by the Autonomous University of Madrid (Spain), University of Bordeaux (France), and Pázmány Péter Catholic University (Hungary) under the Erasmus Mundus initiative.
 I wrote my Master's thesis at the <a href="https://vcg.seas.harvard.edu/">Visual Computing Group</a> at Harvard University (USA).
 Before this, I obtained a B.Sc. with honours at the University of Hamburg (Germany) in <a href="https://www.inf.uni-hamburg.de/en/inst/ab/hci.html">Human-Computer Interaction</a>.
 Next to my studies, I worked as a student software developer at various companies.
+For more details check my <a href="{{ site.baseurl }}/assets/pdf/CV_Lukas_Uzolas.pdf">CV</a>.

 <b>Prospective master thesis students please check <a href="{{ site.baseurl }}/thesis-topics">here</a>.</b>